-Fiscal year 2014 enrollment is projected to be just over 340 students for KIPP Academy Nashville.
-KIPP Nashville will also launch its second middle school, KIPP Nashville College Prep, and projected enrollment is expected to be 96 students.
-KIPP Nashville schools will serve approximately 440 students in East and North Nashville.
-The school anticipates that total Basic Education Program (BEP) funding will increase, because of increased enrollment.
-Additionally, the school expects per pupil BEP funding to remain the same for the 2013-14 school-year.
-For fiscal year 2014, the organization expects to raise approximately \$1,100,000 in non-government funds.
-KIPP believes a continued focus on cultivating the existing donor base, the successful execution of the annual community fundraising breakfast and a larger Board of Directors committed to hitting fundraising targets will help the school reach this goal.
+Fiscal year 2015 enrollment is projected to be 350 students for KIPP Academy Nashville.
+During fiscal year 2014, KIPP Nashville also launch its second middle school, KIPP Nashville College Prep, and projected enrollment is approximately 90 students.
+Staring with 2014-2015, school year, KIPP Nashville opened KIPP Nashville Collegiate High School, serving students in grades 9-12 in East Nashville.
+KIPP Nashville also has plans for two elementary schools, serving grades K-4 to open in fiscal year 2016.

+The School anticipates that total Basic Education Program (BEP) funding will increase, because of increased enrollment.
+Additionally, the School expects per pupil BEP funding to be slightly lower in the 2014-2015 school year based on State budget information.
+For fiscal year 2015, the organization expects to continue its strong fundraising efforts for non-government funds.
+KIPP believes a continued focus on cultivating the existing donor base, the successful execution of the annual community fundraising breakfast and a larger Board of Directors committed to hitting fundraising targets will help the School reach this goal.
 These non-government resources are an important funding source to fill the current funding gap of KIPP Nashville, and to fuel the strategic growth plans for KIPP Nashville.

-For fiscal year 2014, in addition to serving KIPP's current student population of 440 students, KIPP plans to invest in the organization's long-term growth plan for opening new KIPP schools in Nashville.
+For fiscal year 2015, in addition to serving KIPP's current student population of 440 students, KIPP plans to invest in the organization's long-term growth plan for opening new KIPP schools in Nashville.
 These investments will include hiring additional staff, increasing professional development, and making general and administrative expenditures specific to the further development and execution of the KIPP Nashville strategic growth plan.